Slighting

-Slighting is the deliberate damage of high-status buildings to reduce their value as military, administrative or social structures.
-This destruction of property sometimes extended to the contents of buildings and the surrounding landscape.
+Slighting is the deliberate damage of high-status buildings to reduce their value as military, administrative, or social structures.
+This destruction of property is sometimes extended to the contents of buildings and the surrounding landscape.
 It is a phenomenon with complex motivations and was often used as a tool of control.
 Slighting spanned cultures and periods, with especially well-known examples from the English Civil War in the 17th century.

 Meaning and use

 Slighting is the act of deliberately damaging a high-status building, especially a castle or fortification, which could include its contents and the surrounding area.
-The first recorded use of the word 'slighting' to mean a form of destruction was in 1613.
+The first recorded use of the word slighting to mean a form of destruction was in 1613.
 Castles are complex structures combining military, social, and administrative uses, and the decision to slight them took these various roles into account.
 The purpose of slighting was to reduce the value of the building, whether military, social, or administrative.
 Destruction often went beyond what was needed to prevent an enemy from using the fortification, indicating the damage was important symbolically.
 When Eccleshall Castle in Staffordshire was slighted as a result of the English Civil War, the act was politically motivated.

-In some cases it was used as a way of punishing people who had rebelled against royal authority, or was used to undermine the authority of the owner by demonstrating their inability to protect their property.
-As part of the peace negotiations bringing The Anarchy of 1135–1154 to an end, both sides agreed to dismantle fortifications built since the start of the conflict.
-Similarly, in 1317 Edward II gave orders to dismantle Harbottle Castle in Northumberland in England as part of a treaty with Robert the Bruce.
-It was uncommon for someone to slight their own fortifications but not unknown; during the First War of Scottish Independence, Robert the Bruce systematically slighted Scottish castles, often after capturing them from English control.
+In some cases, it was used as a way of punishing the king's rebels or was used to undermine the authority of the owner by demonstrating his inability to protect his property.
+As part of the peace negotiations bringing The Anarchy of 1138–1154 to an end, both sides agreed to dismantle fortifications built since the start of the conflict.
+Similarly, in 1317 Edward II ordered the dismantling of Harbottle Castle in Northumberland in England as part of a treaty with Robert the Bruce.

+In England, Scotland, and Wales, it was uncommon for someone to slight his own fortifications but not unknown; during the First War of Scottish Independence, Robert the Bruce systematically slighted Scottish castles, often after capturing them from English control.
 More than a century earlier, John, King of England, ordered the demolition of Château de Montrésor in France, during his war with the French king over control of Normandy.
+In the Levant, Muslim rulers adopted a policy of slighting castles and fortified towns and cities to deny them to Crusaders; Sultan Baybars, for example, instigated the destruction of fortifications at Jaffa in 1267, Antioch in 1268, and Ashkelon in 1270.